Our Service: We always pay any applicable customs charges plus the VAT on your order before shipping it to you.

 Maintenance of motorcycle drum brakes requires a certain amount of effort and manual skill.
 Fortunately, the brake shoes do not need to be replaced very frequently.

-If you have even the slightest doubt about whether you're up to this job, then please do not work on the braking system yourself.
+Important: If you have even the slightest doubt about whether you're up to this job, then please do not work on the braking system yourself.
 Ask a friend who knows what they're doing to help you, or leave it to the professionals.

-Remove brake backing plate
+01 – Remove brake backing plate

 Once you have removed the rear wheel, you can take the brake backing plate out of the drum.

-Lever off the old brake shoes
+02 – Lever off the old brake shoes

 The shoes can be levered off using a wide screwdriver.
 Hold your hand (wear a glove) over the shoe and springs while doing this – it might save you a long search for the springs on your garage floor.
 The springs are now very easy to unhook from the old brake shoes.
 If your new shoes did not come with springs, never re-use the old ones if they are rusty, damaged or stretched (refer to your repair manual for max. permitted length)!
 However, if the springs you have taken out are OK, then clean them and re-use.

-Clean the brake backing plate
+03 – Clean brake backing plate

-Thoroughly clean the brake drum and brake backing plate with brake cleaner.
+Now clean the brake drum and brake backing plate with brake cleaner.
 As with all other maintenance tasks on your brakes, meticulous cleanliness is crucial.

-Free the brake shaft
+04 – Free the brake shaft

 Once you have made sure everything is clean and grease-free, check that the brake shaft is operating smoothly.
 If it can only be turned with difficulty, you will need to remove the shaft and clean and lubricate it.
 Removing the shaft is not a big job.
 In most cases you just need to remove the brake lever and the shaft can then be pushed out.
 However, before you unscrew the lever, use a centre punch to mark its position on the shaft.

-Fit the new shoes
+05 – Fit the new shoes

 On the new shoes, apply a thin layer of copper paste to the surfaces that are in contact with the support and the brake cams.
 To secure the new shoes to the brake backing plate, first hook the springs back into place.
 Now hold the shoes under tension in a V shape, and position the shoes on the brake cam and the fixed pin.
 Press down on the outer edges of the V until the mechanism engages.
 If the lining surfaces have become soiled from your hands during installation, give them a quick clean with sandpaper.
 Carry out a final check to ensure that the springs and shoes are correctly seated.

-Check and smooth the brake drum
+06 – Check the brake drum

 However, if the brake drum is badly worn and scored in the area of the brake linings, you will need to visit your local motorcycle workshop and get professional advice as to whether the brake drum can be resurfaced or whether the max. diameter has already been exceeded.
 If your bike has spoke wheels, the hub can be replaced.
 But if you have cast wheels, you will unfortunately need to buy a complete new wheel.

 Now adjust the brake.
-Rule of thumb for free travel is approx. 20 mm - 30 mm play until the brake engages (check your owner's manual).
-It is crucial to ensure that the play is set correctly, otherwise the brake may engage too late or it may even seize if it overheats The play is adjusted at the end of the brake rod via an adjusting
+Rule of thumb for free travel is approx. 5 mm to 10 mm play at the pedal until the brake engages (check your owner's manual).
+It is crucial to ensure that the play is set correctly, otherwise the brake may engage too late or it may even seize if it overheats.
+The play is adjusted at the end of the brake rod via an adjusting nut.

-Wherever possible, you should "run in" the serviced drum brake for the first 120 miles or so and try to avoid any violent braking where possible.
+Important: Wherever possible, you should "run in" the serviced drum brake for the first 120 miles or so and try to avoid any violent braking where possible.
 The new brake linings and the brake drum need to learn to "rub along" with one another by bedding in.